Yuqiu-rgb/NphosNet/readme.md

 **2.Data**

-​	I will upload the data to "/data" directory or OneDrive, or readers can contact me via email 2359448439@qq.com
+​	I will upload the data to "/data" directory or OneDrive

 **3.ProtT5 and EMBERE2 embeeding**